-The Group believes that any delays in 5G rollouts in Member States due to the Coronavirus Pandemic are likely to be temporary rather than long lasting, considering the systemic importance of universal broadband access.
+The Group believes that any delays in 5G rollouts in Member States are likely to be temporary rather than long lasting, considering the systemic importance of universal broadband access.
 However, 5G rollouts could also be adversely affected by growing concerns, fuelled in part by unreliable sources propagated through social and other media, that 5G's radio waves could pose health risks, which could materially affect the Group's business, prospects, results of operations, financial condition and cash flows.